 Cleveland Lakefront Nature Preserve

-In February 2012 the Port Authority opened the Preserve on a daily basis and welcomes visitors to hike, enjoy migratory bird sightings, and check out the prime views of Lake Erie and the downtown skyline.
+The Port of Cleveland welcomes visitors to hike, enjoy migratory bird sightings, and check out the prime views of Lake Erie and the Cleveland skyline

 The CLNP is 88-acres and has three trails consisting of 2.5 miles total.
 The area contains a diverse mix of habitats including grasslands, a forest area, meadows, mudflats, shrublands and wetlands.
 Over time, researchers and other visitors have identified:

 - 42 species of butterflies

 - 26 Ohio plant species (including wildflowers & grasses)